 The stakes are too high to rush the process and remove important protections for these iconic bears.

-The grizzly bear teetered on the brink of extinction in the 1970s and has since returned to number more than 600 today in the Greater Yellowstone Ecosystem — an achievement worthy of celebration.
+The 18-million-acre Greater Yellowstone Ecosystem is one of the few suitable habitats left in the country that is large enough to support grizzly bears.
+These animals teetered on the brink of extinction in the 1970s, and the Yellowstone population has grown to more than 600 today — an achievement worthy of celebration.

 More than 17,700 Comments Submitted to USFWS